jorrit-de-vries/unity-cloud-build-webhook-for-hockeyapp/README.md

 https has not been tested.
 Configure the webhook on the Unity Cloud Build side so it points to <your_domain/some_dir/ucb-webhook.php>.
 Create a copy of `settings.php.template` and name that copy `settings.php`.
-Fill in the correct details.
+Fill in the correct details - ensure the values enclosed by '<>' are set.
 Make sure the webhook endpoint works without errors.

 Testing
 -------